hiiamboris/red-wiki/Red-compile-***-Error:-cannot-access-argument-file:--c.md

 #### user level access.
  an admin account but I still have to run as admin quite a few things
 #### if windows UAC:
- set to minimim but not off.
+ set to minimum but not off.
 ### red version how and where obtained.
  built from source every month or less using rebol2
  I build them in the red-master source dir which is not on the path so I give the full path to run them